 “…those who…heed the things which are written in it…”

 Application: As with all biblical prophecy, it is not a test of knowledge or intellect but a test of faith.
-The overriding purpose of God’s Word is always that it must be put into practice, not merely studied.
+The overriding purpose of Revelation is that it must be put into practice, not merely studied, because it is exclusively written for “His bond-servants”.

 Read verses 4-8